 Sundance broke out Dee Rees’ post-World War II epic “Mudbound,” a script of sweeping ambition and detail adapted by Rees and Virgil Williams from the Hilary Jordan novel.
-Netflix picked up the movie for the Sundance 2017 record of $12.5 million, and plans a full-on Oscar campaign, despite a limited theatrical day-and-date release.
+Netflix picked up the movie for the Sundance 2017 record of $12.5 million, booked it at fall film festivals and is mounting a full-on Oscar campaign, despite a limited theatrical day-and-date November 17 release.

-Also rising to instant Oscar contention was Luca Guadagnino’s “Call Me By Your Name,” an elegiac summer love story set in Italy, between a vacationing teenager (Timothee Chalumet) and his father’s researcher (Armie Hammer).
-Sony Pictures Classics took the critics’ darling to the fall festivals.
+Also rising to instant Oscar contention was Luca Guadagnino’s “Call Me By Your Name,” an elegiac summer love story written by James Ivory.
+Set in Italy, the old-fashioned romance is between a vacationing teenager (Timothee Chalumet) and his father’s researcher (Armie Hammer).
+Sony Pictures Classics took the critics’ darling to the fall festivals to continued acclaim.

 Scott Frank and James Mangold (“Logan”)